Shehab-m/WeatherNowAndLater/README.md

 ```

 ### Deep Link Usage Example

+To handle modularized navigation between the main app module and the Dynamic Feature Module (DFM), you can use deep links.
+This allows you to seamlessly transition to different features of your app based on user actions or input.

-To open a deep link in the app, you can use the following code:
+To open a deep link in the app, you can use the following code snippet:

 ```kotlin
 val intent = Intent(Intent.ACTION_VIEW).apply {